Carnival in Barranquilla

 Cab

-Traveling by cab is efficient and inexpensive.
-The larger hotels usually have a “concierge” who arranges cabs for the hotel’s guests.
-We found this service very efficient, because due to the concierge’s many contacts, we never had to wait long for a cab.
-If you use this cab, you will be more expensive than if you use a Taxi App.
+Traveling by taxi is efficient and cheap.
+The larger hotels usually have a “concierge” who arranges taxis for the hotel’s guests.
+We found this service very efficient: due to the concierge’s many contacts, we never had to wait long for a taxi.
+These taxis are more expensive than if you use a taxi app, but due to the comfort and safety, we didn’t mind to pay a bit extra.
+We also used the InDriver taxi app.
 For such an app you do need a Colombian phone number.
-Do not stop cabs on the street, but let your hotel order one for you, or use the Taxi apps.
+In short: do not stop taxis on the street, but let your hotel order one for you, or use the taxi apps, such as Uber and InDriver.

 Apps

-In addition to the Uber app, there are other cab apps in Colombia, such as InDriver, Didi and Easy Tappsi These apps work like Uber, where you can track the driver.
-This makes it a safe, alternative way of ordering a cab.
+In addition to the Uber app, there are other taxi apps in Colombia, such as InDriver, Didi and Easy Tappsi These apps work like Uber, where you can track the driver.
+This makes it a safe, alternative way of ordering a taxi.

 Uber is known among locals as the more expensive app.
 We ourselves have had good experiences with InDriver.
 The app is easy to use and both during the day and at night, we never had to wait longer than 5 minutes for a cab.